-Gunduz-Cinar O, Brockway E, Lederle L, Wilcox T, Halladay LR, Ding Y, Oh H, Busch E, Kaugars K, Flynn S, Limoges A, Bukalo O, MacPherson K, Masneuf S, Pinard C, Sibille E, Chesler E, Holmes A (in press) Identification of a novel gene regulating amygdala-mediated fear extinction.
-Molecular Psychiatry.
+Gunduz-Cinar O, Brockway E, Lederle L, Wilcox T, Halladay LR, Ding Y, Oh H, Busch E, Kaugars K, Flynn S, Limoges A, Bukalo O, MacPherson K, Masneuf S, Pinard C, Sibille E, Chesler E, Holmes A (2018) Identification of a novel gene regulating amygdala-mediated fear extinction.
+Molecular Psychiatry, 24(4):601-612.

-Halladay LR, Kocharian A, Holmes A (2017) Inter-strain variation in mouse compulsive-like ethanol self-administration.
+Halladay LR, Kocharian A, Holmes A (2017) Mouse strain differences in punished ethanol self-administration.

 Marcinkiewcz CA, Mazzone CM, D’Agostino GD, Halladay LR, Hardaway A, DiBerto JF, Navarro M, Burnham N, Cristiano C, Dorrier CE, Tipton G, Ramakrishnan C, Kozicz T, Deisseroth K, Thiele T, McElligott ZA, Holmes A, Heisler LK, Kash TL (2016) Serotonin engages an anxiety and fear-promoting circuit in the extended amygdala.
 Nature 537:97-101.